Ian MacNeil (ice hockey)

-Ian MacNeil (born April 27, 1977) is a Canadian former professional ice hockey centre who played in two National Hockey League (NHL) games with the Philadelphia Flyers during the 2002–03 season.
+Ian MacNeil (born April 27, 1977) is a Canadian former professional ice hockey centre.
+He played two games in the National Hockey League (NHL) with the Philadelphia Flyers during the 2002–03 season.
+The rest of his career, which lasted from 1997 to 2010, was spent in the minor leagues and then in Europe.

+Playing career

 After many years in the AHL, MacNeil played for a short time in Germany.
 Following a short stint with the AHL team Toronto Marlies, MacNeil found a new home in Europe again.
 MacNeil last played for the Heilbronner Falken in the 2nd Bundesliga.